gabrielchasukjin/cbm-gui-frontend/README.md

 ![CB LLM Framework](fig/new.png)

-### Minimal Viable Product
-The user interface depicted above represents our ultimate vision and serves as the primary inspiration for this project.
-Our aim is to create an intuitive and accessible platform that enables users to seamlessly integrate Concept Bottleneck Layers (CBLs) into Large Language Models (LLMs).
-This interface embodies the goal of fostering transparency, fairness, and trust in AI systems.

-Currently, we are focused on developing a minimal viable product (MVP) that captures the core functionality of this vision.
-The MVP will provide essential features such as model configuration, concept visualization, and bias mitigation.

-### Home Page MVP
-The home page of the CBM-GUI Minimum Viable Product (MVP) allows users to select hardware, train the Concept Bottleneck Layer (CBL), and classify inputs.

-Users can choose to train the CBL layer on either local hardware or the DSMPL UCSD server. ***Currently the backend defaults to local hardward.*** Once the hardware is selected, users can click "Train" to start the training process.
-Training duration varies based on the hardware, typically taking between 5 to 45 minutes.

-For the MVP, the model is pre-selected as a fine-tuned RoBERTa model from Google, and the CBL layer is trained on the SetFit SST2 dataset, which includes 6,920 movie review samples labeled as positive or negative.
-After training, users can input text for classification and view the top concept contributions that influenced the model's decision-making process.
+### MApplication Architecture and Features
+We have moved beyond the Minimal Viable Product (MVP) stage and developed a full ap- plication with microservices, database storage, and a structured backend-frontend system.
+The application features a Django backend, React frontend, and SQLite3 database for model storage.
+The CBM-GUI is designed to provide users with an intuitive and interactive experience for training, visualizing, and refining Concept Bottleneck Layers in LLMs.
+Users can:
+• Train multiple models in separate tabs with different configurations.
+• View real-time progress of training and see concept activation visualizations.
+• Analyze the top contributing concepts for each model decision.
+• Save trained models to the SQLite3 database for future use and comparisons.
+The GUI simplifies the process of integrating CBLs into LLMs by providing clear workflows and real-time visual feedback, making advanced interpretability tools accessible to both researchers and practitioners.

 ![CB LLM Framework](fig/bubble.png)

 The figure above demonstrates the CBM-GUI's ability to classify text and highlight the top concept contributions influencing the model's decision-making process.
 For the input "The plot was written by a 5-year-old," the model identifies key concepts such as "Disjointed narrative structure," "Lack of thematic depth," "Incoherent storytelling," and "Weak or poorly developed plot" as the primary drivers behind the classification.
-These contributions are visually represented in a bar chart, where the activation levels of each concept indicate their relative importance.
+These contributions are visually represented in a bubble chart, where the circular area of each concept indicate their relative importance.
 This functionality provides users with a clear and interpretable view of how the model reaches its conclusions.